MicrosoftDocs/OfficeDocs-DeployOffice/office/includes/how-office-updates.md

 ms.date: 09/18/2024
 ---
 <!--This file is shared by ltsc/2024/update.md, ltsc/2024/update.md.
 Headings are driven by article context.-->
-Click-to-Run updates Office differently than Windows Installer (MSI).
 Here’s how Office updates work:

 - When Microsoft releases updates for Office, a new build is made available on the Office Content Delivery Network (CDN).
 This build includes the latest security and quality updates.
 - By default, Office is configured to automatically receive updates from the Office CDN.
 You can change this setting.
 For more information, see [Configure where Office LTSC gets updates from](#update-location).